13 Magical Things to Do in Salzburg in Winter [2025]

 Walk through the oldest well-preserved castle in Central Europe, exploring its many museums and wide-sweeping city views along the way.

-If you plan your visit between December 1st and 18th you’ll also be treated to Salzburg’s highest Christmas market!
+If you plan your visit between November 22 to December 22, 2024, you’ll also be treated to Salzburg’s highest Christmas market!

 The fortress’ courtyard is transformed into a winter wonderland full of charming hanging lights, the chatter of local artists selling their craft, and the smell of the mouth-watering tarte flambée from the Fortress Bakery.